 I recieved a phone call at work from my husband after you put the greenhouse back up.
 He said it was stunning, in all the years we have been married and all the work we have had done he has never done that.
 Believe me it is quite a complement from him.

 Obviosly there are many factors in determining cost, Such as distance travelled, how much repair is required and if any changes are to be made.
-We often work from supplied photographs butr can come and see the 'patient' and always aim to give a fixed quotation.
-As a guilde here are just a few of the one we have done
+We often work from supplied photographs but can come and see the 'patient' and always try and aim to give a fixed quotation.
+A few more of the one we have done

 There are many sites on the internet that say that after a while it isn't commercially viable to repair a timber greenhouse - most of these site also happen to sell new greenhouses, we don't take this stance and yes we do make greenhouses.